Physical and Emotional Impacts

 Can I bring a lawsuit against the employer?

 An employer may be liable for the acts of an employee under the doctrine of respondeat superior, a fancy Latin phrase that means “let the superior make answer.”
-Or, in plain English, an employer may be held legally responsible for the wrongful acts of an employee or agent if such acts occur within the course and scope of employment or agency.
+Or, in plain English, an employer may be held legally responsible for the wrongful acts of an employee.
+Or agent if such acts occur within the course and scope of employment or agency.
 What constitutes course and scope has been a heavily litigated issue and is determined by the courts’ intensive fact-based inquiry.
 Coming and going from work, using a company vehicle for a personal errand, or being assaulted for personal reasons not related to employment may all be barred to a finding of employer liability.
 However, in some of these instances, employer liability may still be found.
 The distinction is based on specific facts.

 Can I sue the person that assaulted me?

 Of course.
-But it presents a huge obstacle to receiving compensation.
+But it presents a considerable obstacle to receiving compensation.
 An individual may be held liable in a civil proceeding for the injuries caused by an assault against a co-worker.
 However, the real question is whether or not a victim may ever actually recover any compensation from the perpetrator.
 Does the perpetrator have an insurance policy covering intentional acts such as assault?
-Are the policy limits of the policy enough to cover the injuries caused?
-Does the perpetrator have sufficient personal assets to cover a money judgment from the Judge or Jury?
+Are the policy limits of the procedure enough to cover the injuries caused?
+Does the perpetrator have sufficient personal assets to cover a monetary judgment from the Judge or Jury?
 Employer liability is generally what every personal injury attorney tends to work towards – with some exceptions.

 When an employer may not have liability, individuals have resorted to the Criminal Justice system to seek justice and monetary restitution for their injuries.
-To investigate a person’s potential assets available for any recovery is often an expensive and time-consuming investigation that, more likely than not, has a low probability of a positive outcome.
+Investigating a person’s potential assets available for any recovery is often an expensive and time-consuming investigation that, more likely than not, has a low probability of a positive outcome.
 However, it is still important to speak with a Houston injury lawyer quickly to determine such likelihood.